Melbourne High School: History

 In November 2020, Tony Mordini was appointed school principal.

 Academics

 Enrolment

-Melbourne High School is the only state school for boys in Victoria which selects students solely on the basis of performance in an entrance examination.
+Melbourne High School is the only single-sex education selective state school for boys in Victoria which selects Year 9 students solely on the basis of performance in an entrance examination.
 Every year, over 1,400 apply to enter Year 9 for 336 places.
 These placements are based on their raw results in the entrance exam.
-Those who were within 5 marks of the cut-off-score or did not receive a place due to the "5% rule", which prevents more than 5% of another school's cohort entering Melbourne High, are asked to participate in the Principal's Discretionary Category.
+Those who were within 5 marks of the cut-off-score or did not receive a place due to the "4% rule", which prevents more than 4% of another school's cohort entering Melbourne High, are asked to participate in the Principal's Discretionary Category.

 Usually 180 students are eligible to apply in this category and compete for just 15 allocated places.
 Students choosing to participate follow a complete application process involving: